 These Greek chicken meatballs are a Mediterranean-style version of my healthy turkey meatballs, loaded with herbs and spices like fresh dill, red onion, and garlic, cumin, oregano, lemon zest, and red pepper flakes.
 They’re light, flavorful, and baked until golden!

 They can be served on their own as an appetizer as part of a mezze platter, but I love them as part of a complete meal for dinner even more.
-I normally serve them with rice pilaf and a classic Greek salad with a drizzle of an easy homemade tzatziki sauce.
+I normally serve them with rice pilaf or this easy couscous recipe and a classic Greek salad with a drizzle of an easy homemade tzatziki sauce.
 However, you can even replace the chicken in most Greek-inspired recipes with Greek meatballs, like using them in Greek salad with chicken for a twist.

 These Greek meatballs (Keftedes) have been an instant hit around here and you’re about to find out why!